Typical Romanian cabbage pies or placinte cu varza, filled with cabbage, lots of dill and served with smetana or sour cream.

-- In the meanwhile prepare the stewed cabbage.
+- Prepare cabbage: In the meanwhile, prepare the stewed cabbage.
 Grate the cabbage roughly or process it in the food processor to obtain a similar result to grating it manually.
-Add some salt (be generous) and pepper and let sit for about 15 minutes.
+Add some salt (be generous) and pepper and leave for about 15 minutes.

-- Heat the oil in a large non-stick pot or Dutch oven and stew the cabbage until soft, about 15-20 minutes.
-Adjust the taste, generously, with salt and pepper and stir in the finely chopped dill.
+- Stew cabbage: Heat the oil in a large non-stick pot or Dutch oven and stew the cabbage until soft, about 15-20 minutes.
+Adjust the taste, generously, with salt and pepper, and stir in the finely chopped dill.
 Leave to cool slightly until you prepare the rest.

 Form the pies: